top of page

 Gidonstar.jpg.png

-Meet the Team Behind the film
+Meet the Team Behind the Film

 An actor, writer, director, and producer, Yaniv Rokah resides in Manhattan.
 His directorial debut was Queen Mimi, a documentary about Mimi Haist, an elderly homeless woman in Los Angeles.
 With appearances by Zach Galifianakis and Renee Zellwegger, Queen Mimi won Best Documentary at the Manhattan Film Festival, Hot Springs Film Festival, Chagrin Falls Film Festival, and the St. Tropez International Film Festival.
 The film landed a global distribution deal through Netflix.
 His narrative short film, Black Hat, about a conflicted member of the Orthodox Jewish community, won several film festival awards in 2019, including the prestigious Iris Prize, and Best Film at the American Pavilion at Cannes Film Festival and Jury Award at The San Francisco Jewish Film Festival.
 Black Hat was an official selection at the Tribeca Film Festival and landed a distribution deal with HBO Europe.
-Currently in pre-production, Yaniv wrote a feature film about the refugee crisis in Europe called 20 Miles, which he will direct in Italy in 2023.
+Currently in pre-production, Yaniv wrote a feature film about the refugee crisis in Europe called 20 Miles, which he will direct in Italy in 2024.

 The producer of Yaniv Rokah's Queen Mimi and other award-winning festival-favorites such as the Netlix Original Little Miss Sumo and the NBC Peacock Original Black Boys, Elliot Kotek is a recognized leader in the power of purposeful content.
 He is a member of the Television Academy and the Producers Guild of America, and his innovative branded documentaries for the likes of AARP, Accenture, Aflac, Campbell's, Hyundai & the UNDP, LEGO, New Balance, Whirlpool & Habitat for Humanity have racked up several billion media impressions and earned 7 Emmy nominations, 5 Cannes Lions, 4 SxSW Innovation Awards, 2 Clios, 2 Anthem Awards, multiple Webby honors, archiving at MoMA as well as recognition from the U.S. Congress and House of Representatives.